-The pupils will use the Student Worksheet assessment rubric to evaluate their design work according to the learning goals.
-Each rubric includes four levels: Bronze, Silver, Gold and Platinum.
-The intention of the rubric is to help the pupils to reflect on what they have done well in relation to the learning goals and what they could have done better.
-Each rubric can be linked to engineering-related learning goals.
+Students will use the Student Worksheet assessment rubric to evaluate their design work according to the learning goals.
+Each rubric includes four levels: Bronze, Silver, Gold, and Platinum.
+The intention of the rubric is to help students reflect on what they have done well in relation to the learning goals and what they could have done better.
+Each rubric can be linked to the Australian Curriculum: Design and Technologies.